hhaji/Deep-Learning/README.md

 * You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code

 ## <a name="Questions"></a>Questions?
-I will be having office hours for this course on Sunday (09:00 AM--10:00 AM).
+I will be having office hours for this course on Saturday (09:00 AM--10:00 AM).
 If this is not convenient, email me at hhaji@sbu.ac.ir or talk to me after class.